AndreasChristensen89/resto-booking-system/README.md

         * Slug is automatically added

 ## Setup explanation
-* Add restaurant model to have the restaurant be able to set reservation interval - DONE
+* I added a restaurant model to have the restaurant be able to set specific requirements for bookings.
+Opening hours, booking duration
-* Installed Pillow for image upload
+* Installed Pillow for image upload.
 * If a user double books (same user, and duration of booking overlaps) a validation error is not given.
-Table check is done but tables are not given which is because of the chance that a user may want to use his profile to reserve a table for someone else in the same timeslot.
+Table check is done but tables are not assigned to new booking which is because of the chance that a user may want to use his profile to reserve a table for someone else in the same timeslot.
+The system sends out an email to the user to notify of the double booking and no tables assigned.
+The user is then invited to contact the restaurant or delete the double bookings.
-* Added property to booking to see if it's in past or not
+* Added property to booking to see if it's in past or not, and also if it's too late to cancel reservation.
+I set it to two hours, which I believe is reasonable.
+In case the guests need to cancel anyway they have to call the restaurant.
 * I set use_tz to False in settings.py in order to avoid the timezone input from bookings.booking_start
 * In order to add the ManyToManyField in the Booking model I had to save the booking first in the view and then afterwards attach the tables, and finally save again.
-This caused a lot of trouble
+This caused a lot of trouble but it works now.

 TABLE SORT LOGIC -